Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/provider-services/index.md

 ## IntelliPrompt Code Snippet Provider

 Languages can choose to support [IntelliPrompt code snippets](../../user-interface/intelliprompt/code-snippets.md) that provide a way to insert pre-defined fragments of text into the editor.
-Each code snippet can declare multiple fields of text, and when a code snippet template session is activated in SyntaxEditor, the text is inserted and the end user can tab between the fields to edit their values.
+Each code snippet can declare multiple fields of text, and when a code snippet template session is activated in SyntaxEditor, the text is inserted, and the end user can <kbd>Tab</kbd> between the fields to edit their values.

 See the [IntelliPrompt Code Snippet Provider](code-snippet-provider.md) topic for more information.